krak3n/Facio/README.md

  * Support for Mercurial and SVN repositories
  * Write more tests
  * Read the Docs Documentation

-## Contributing ##

-Fancy helping out?
-Fork, commit, issue pull request :) Also please write some tests to prove your new bit of code works.

-This project uses git flow, if you are not familiar please see [Git Flow](https://github.com/nvie/gitflow).
-Under Git Flow master is the most stable brach, develop is where active development occures so please contribute using the develop branch.

 ## License ##

 See LICENSE file.